Reflection principle: Bernays class theory

 Paul Bernays used a reflection principle as an axiom for one version of set theory (not Von Neumann–Bernays–Gödel set theory, which is a weaker theory).
 His reflection principle stated roughly that if $A$ is a class with some property, then one can find a transitive set $u$ such that $A\cap u$ has the same property when considered as a subset of the "universe" $u$.
 This is quite a powerful axiom and implies the existence of several of the smaller large cardinals, such as inaccessible cardinals.
-(Roughly speaking, the class of all ordinals in ZFC is an inaccessible cardinal apart from the fact that it is not a set, and the reflection principle can then be used to show that there is a set that has the same property, in other words that is an inaccessible cardinal.)
-Unfortunately, this cannot be axiomatized directly in ZFC, and a class theory like Morse–Kelley set theory normally has to be used.
+(Roughly speaking, the class of all ordinals in $\mathsf{ZFC}$ is an inaccessible cardinal apart from the fact that it is not a set, and the reflection principle can then be used to show that there is a set that has the same property, in other words that is an inaccessible cardinal.)
+Unfortunately, this cannot be axiomatized directly in $\mathsf{ZFC}$, and a class theory like Morse–Kelley set theory normally has to be used.
 The consistency of Bernays's reflection principle is implied by the existence of an ω-Erdős cardinal.

 More precisely, the axioms of Bernays' class theory are: